Crucible-Alloy/Crucible/README.md

 Project and test state are all maintained inside the SQLite database.

-The codebase for the SpringBoot API can be found [HERE]
+The SpringBoot API codebase can be found [here](https://github.com/AdamGEmerson/Crucible-API).

 ## Setting Up The Dev Environment